WatWowMap/MapJS/README.md

         // Maximum amount of scouts allowed
         "maxScouts": 15
     },
-    // Maximum search results for global filter to return "searchMaxResults": 20
+    // Maximum search results for global search to return "searchMaxResults": 20
 }
 ```